 - Server with local changes: the descriptions will be overwritten with the server ones, except the ones that have been edited from the Data Catalog (that will be preserved).

 Select the Data Catalog clusters to synchronize: Select the cluster(s) with Data Catalog servers to synchronize.
+Only clusters with at least one enabled Data Catalog server will be synchronized.

 Logical server name to synchronize: Optional.
 You can specify a logical name of a server to synchronize (this corresponds to the name of a Virtual DataPort server in Data Catalog).
 You only need to configure this if in the Data Catalog server there is more than one Virtual DataPort server.